 Unfortunately, while the laws intended to prevent pill mills were designed with solid policy reasons in mind, some individuals face severe criminal penalties that are often undeserved or disproportionate in light of the alleged crimes committed.
-If you have been accused of violating federal or state laws through your involvement with an alleged pill mill, it is essential to contact a Brandon criminal defense lawyer at our firm as soon as possible.
+If you have been accused of violating federal or state laws through your involvement with an alleged pill mill, it is essential to contact a Tampa Bay criminal defense lawyer at our firm as soon as possible.
 At Stechschulte Nell, we have the experience to help you defend against accusations of drug trafficking or prescription drug abuse.
-Contact us today to learn how we can help.
+Contact our legal team today to learn how we can help.

 What is a Pill Mill?

 A pill mill refers to a clinic where doctors prescribe controlled prescription drugs to patients without a legitimate medical need.
 For example, according to Yahoo News, one agent who visited an alleged pill mill was given a prescription for Oxycodone after being asked to touch his toes and having his heart checked.

 A pill mill may also refer to a pharmacy that distributes prescription Oxycodone or other medications without a legitimate prescription or with no legitimate patient need.